piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 Different runtimes may depend on different:

-- libwebrtc revisions;
+- libwebrtc revisions
-- native build systems;
+- native build systems
-- operating-system integrations;
+- operating-system integrations
-- supported architectures;
+- supported architectures
-- non-standard media APIs;
+- non-standard media APIs
-- SDP behavior;
+- SDP behavior
-- shutdown semantics.
+- or shutdown semantics

 The examples currently use `@roamhq/wrtc`, but the injection model is specifically intended to support other compatible implementations.
 Validating